-Name, Address, Year of Birth Position(s) Held with Registrant Term and Length Served Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Mark D. Gersten Year of Birth: 1950 Chairman, Trustee Indefinite, Since 2012 Independent Consultant (since 2012); Senior Vice President - Global Fund Administration Mutual Funds & Alternative Funds, AllianceBernstein LP (1985 - 2011).
-2 Northern Lights Fund Trust (since 2013); Northern Lights Variable Trust (since 2013); Altegris KKR Commitments Master Fund (since 2014); previously, Ramius Archview Credit and Distressed Fund (2015-2017); and Schroder Global Series Trust (2012 to 2017) Neil M. Kaufman Year of Birth: 1960 Trustee, Audit Committee Chairman Indefinite, Since 2012 Managing Member, Kaufman & Associates, LLC (legal services)(Since 2016); Partner, Abrams Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP (legal services)(2010-2016) 2 Altegris KKR Commitments Master Fund (since 2014) Anita K. Krug Year of Birth: 1969 Trustee Indefinite, Since 2012 Interim Vice Chancellor for Academic Affairs (since 2018) University of Washington Bothell; Interim Dean (2017- 2018), Professor (since 2016), Associate Professor (2014-2016); and Assistant Professor (2010-2014), University of Washington School of Law 2 Altegris KKR Commitments Master Fund (since 2014); Centerstone Investors Trust (since 2016)
+Name, Address, Year of Birth Position(s) Held with Registrant Term and Length Served Principal Occupation(s) During Past 5 Years Number of Portfolios Overseen In The Fund Complex Other Directorships Held During Past 5 Years Anita K. Krug Trustee Indefinite, Dean (since 2019) 1 Altegris KKR Year of Birth: 1969 Since 2012 Chicago Kent Law School; Interim Vice Chancellor for Academic Affairs (2018-2019) University of Washington Bothell; Interim Dean (2017- 2018), Professor (since 2016), Associate Professor (2014-2016); and Assistant Professor (2010-2014), University of Washington School of Law Commitments Master Fund (since 2014); Centerstone Investors Trust (since 2016)

-Information is as of October 31, 2018.
+Information is as of October 31, 2019.

-As of October 31, 2018, the Trust was comprised of 21 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
+As of October 31, 2019, the Trust was comprised of 20 active portfolios managed by seven unaffiliated investment advisers and two affiliated investment advisers.
 The term "Fund Complex" applies only to those funds that (i) are advised by a common investment adviser or by an investment adviser that is an affiliated person of the investment adviser of any of the other funds in the Trust or (ii) hold themselves out to investors as related companies for purposes of investment adviser services.
-The Fund does not share the same investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes except for the Recurrent Natural Resources Fund, which liquidated on January 31, 2019.
+The Fund does not share the same investment adviser with any other series of the Trust or hold itself out as related to any other series of the Trust for investment purposes.